an illustration of a brown Pacific Islander woman with black hair with a pink flower in her hair, she is breast feeding her baby who she carries.

 What is the role of the artist in residence?

 The artist in residence will create art, workshops and work with families our organization serves.
 The artist in residence will lead 3 monthly workshops with the families through the Nest Guaranteed Income Program.
-They will also create 1-2 pieces of art during the residency.
+They will also create 2 pieces of art during the residency.
+One of the two pieces of art will be related to Indigenous Milk Medicine Week.
 The art and family workshops must align with traditional cultural values on pregnancy and parenting and Hummingbird’s Mission and Vision.
 The artist in residence will receive support and guidance from our Storytelling Manager.

 Eligibility